jrihon/thesis/chapters/01_chapter/01_resultdiscussion.typ

   ),
   caption: [
       Wallclock time to completion, with reference to the generated PESs from @fig-PESALL.
 All times expressed in hour (h).
-      For different combinations of LoT for  GO (columns) and SPE (rows). //The diagonal of the table highlights the wallclock time of identical LoT for both GO and SPE.
+      For different combinations of LoT for  geometry optimisation (columns) and SPE (rows). //The diagonal of the table highlights the wallclock time of identical LoT for both geometry optimisation and SPE.
   ]
 ) <tbl-wallclock>
 //